 Carolyn: So how about the exam room?
 Now it looks great, as before it looked a little like leftovers, right?
 So have you seen any difference in the patients?

 Dr. Andrew: Absolutely.
 I think when the doctor feels more comfortable and confident in the space then they exude that confidence.
 This is something that has been proven.
 When confidence is up in what you’re doing and you’re in the zone, so to speak, you’re 50% more effective.

 Dr. Jockers: It’s easier to have that positive self-talk when you feel really comfortable and the room is very new and the lighting is good, all different components.

 Dr. Andrew: Along with what Dr. Jockers is saying about the new front desk flow dynamic, we have staff appropriated for each side, and it makes their jobs a lot easier.
 They aren’t feeling as stressed out or as worn out.
 I see the difference in the staff.
 It’s amazing.
 So they say that the patients come because of the doctor and they stay because of the staff.
 Our staff is more comfortable and we are seeing more retention now.
 Our patients are sticking around a bit longer.

 Angel Jockers: It’s very well worth the money.
 If I were to refer someone to you, it would definitely be worth the price.

 Carolyn: The goal for us is to elevate your success.
 Do you feel like you’ve been elevated?

 Click Here to see Dr. Jockers and & his wife talk about their refreshed office space.

-As we move into the New Year, take a look at your office with fresh eyes.
+As your practice continues to grow, take some time to look at your office with fresh eyes.
 Enlist the help of your staff and patients and see if they have any comments or suggestions for the way your office works or how it’s presented.